Avhijit-codeboy/QcHack_Qutech/README.md

 Open Question

-For open question, we believe extending the procedure of the paper[Mario Mastani](https://www.researchgate.net/publication/337901106_Non-ambiguity_quantum_teleportation_protocol) for entanglement pair generation and communication can lead to a better protocol with no or very minimal classical communication required.
+For open question, we believe extending the procedure of the paper by [Mario Mastani](https://www.researchgate.net/publication/337901106_Non-ambiguity_quantum_teleportation_protocol) on Non-ambiguity teleportation protocol for entanglement pair generation and communication can lead to a better protocol with no or very minimal classical communication required.